I looked into some of the stories you have cited. For me, I "stumbled"

 before the discovery of Columbus, the only such that has survived

-from that century; his knowledge was a good deal less than that
+from that century; his knowledge was a good deal less than

 of his time.